Journeygault/Timmins_V3/readme.md

 - [x] CRUD completed for the appointments table.
 Can create, read, update, and delete records in the table through views.
-- [ ] validation of  date and time requested for an appointment
+- [x] validation of  date and time requested for an appointment
-- [ ] Styling of the pages
+- [] Styling of the pages
 ## Extra features

 - [x] pagination for the list of appointments.
+- [x] refine list of appointments.
-- [ ] add a javascript libary to select date and time requested for an appointment.
+- [x] use the javascript libary [flatpickr](https://flatpickr.js.org/) to select date and time requested for an appointment.

 ## Alexis Arevalo: